espilab/psedo_telnet_server/README.md

 Dummy telnet server written in Python.

 This program works as dummy telnet server.
-The purpose of this program is to lesson of TeraTerm macro script.
+The purpose of this program is to lesson of TeraTerm macro script on local personal PC environment.